 In states with daily simple interest loans, the interest accrues as you go based on your loan's remaining principal balance.
 Making larger payments can decrease your principal balance and lead to less interest accruing each day.

-OneMain Financial loans are not available in Alaska, Arkansas, Connecticut, Massachusetts, Rhode Island or Vermont.
+OneMain Financial loans are not available in Alaska, Arkansas, Connecticut, Massachusetts, Oklahoma, Rhode Island or Vermont.

 How Does Paying Off a OneMain Financial Loan Work?